signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

-## Overview of automated testing
+# Challenges Testing Microservices

+## Automated Testing

-Automated software tests are broadly grouped into three categories.
+Automated software tests are broadly grouped into three categories:

-- **Unit Tests** - test individual components of a program.
+- **Unit Tests** - test *individual* components of a program.
   The subject under test is a single function, a class, or some other unit of non-trivial programming logic.
-- **Integration Tests** - test that multiple logical components of the system function correctly together.
+- **Integration Tests** - test that multiple logical components of the system function correctly *together*.
-- **End-to-End Tests** (E2E) - exercise full-system workflows as they would occur when triggered in production.
+- **End-to-End Tests ("E2E")** - exercise *full-system* workflows as they would occur when triggered in production.

 Each of these categories has its place.
 Industry best-practice for creating a well-balanced test suite is often depicted with a pyramid.

 (Pyramid image here)

+This arrangement illustrates the tradeoff between the usefulness of the tests and the practicality of running them.
-Tests which are higher on the pyramid have a larger scope and provide more confidence that the system works correctly.
-The consequence of their scope is that they take longer to run and provide less information about the cause of a failure.
-Tests which are lower on the pyramid can be executed more quickly and provide better isolation of bugs; but they provide less confidence that the application works correctly as a whole.
+Tests which are higher on the pyramid have a broader scope and provide more confidence that the system works correctly.
+However, their broader scope tends to mean they take longer to run and provide less information about the causes when a failure occurs.
+In contrast, tests that are lower on the pyramid can be executed more quickly and provide better isolation of bugs.
+However these tests provide less confidence that the application works correctly as a whole.

-### Applying testing methodologies to microservices
+### Testing Microservices

 Compared with monoliths, microservices have more to gain from tests which are higher on the pyramid.
 This is because API calls involve more complexity than in-memory method calls, and because different microservices are often built by different teams.